ocadotechnology/pass4s/docs/core-concepts/Sender.md

 # Sender

 Sender is a basic abstraction over the possibility to send single message.
-It's simplified definition looks like this:
+Its simplified definition looks like this:

 ```scala
 trait Sender[F[_], -A] extends (A => F[Unit]) with Serializable {